humanfirstimpact/makedatabetter-dev__gid-recommend-concepts/README.md

    The following is used for verifying a particular recommended concept.
-   The properties 'column' , 'concept', 'be-verified', verify-val' and 'entity' are mandatory.
+    Here, 'column', 'be-verified' , 'verify-val'  and 'concept' are mandatory parameters

 		<gid-recommend-concepts
 		api-url="https://ql50yzu0fj.execute-api.us-east-1.amazonaws.com/dev"